1

 let mut write_terms = self.terms.write();

-// Go over the configurations one by one until we reach 'end'
+// Go over the configurations one by one until we reach 'end'.
+The running

 while up_to_date > end {